lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_or_use_GCP_client_tools.md

  - Work efficiently using the best combination of GCP client tools

 ### What is this
  Understand, select and configure GCP client tools.
+There are generally two types client tools.
+One type runs in web browser, so there is nothing to install locally.
+The other type requires downloading, installing and configuring client tools.
+If you chose to download, then be sure to follow the installation instructions for your laptop OS.
  Available tools include the following:

 - **GCP Web UI (or console)** - [link to console](https://console.cloud.google.com/) -- Usage Tips:
+    - ZERO INSTALL
     - Use Google chrome browser to access the GCP console
     - Use the search box within the GCP console to quickly jump within the console (shown in the screenshot below)

 [   ![GCP integrated search](/images/jump.png)]()
 - **GCP cloud shell** (integrated GCP client from withing the GCP console) - shown below in animated image.
 Cloud Shell provides the following:
+    - ZERO INSTALL, runs in GCP Web UI
     - A temporary Compute Engine virtual machine instance
     - Command-line access to the instance from a web browser
     - Built-in code editor BETA